Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

     sudo apt-get install build-essential python-dev git-core libffi-dev libpcre3-dev gcc autoconf libtool pkg-config zlib1g-dev libssl-dev libexpat1-dev libxslt1.1 gnuplot libpcre3 libcairo2 libpango1.0-0 libgdk-pixbuf2.0-0

 The version numbers of dependencies are known to be valid in Ubuntu 12.04, 14.04, and Debian Wheezy.
 If you use a different distribution or version, you may need to find the versions of these packages which are provided with your system.
+The packages may also have slightly different names in different distributions.

 #### Download and Install Plone